somecho/metrome/README.md

 | q q q=150 1/6 1/6 1/6 |
 ```

-> Note: When no tempo is specified, the Metrum defaults to `q = 120` or 120
+> Note: When no tempo is specified, the Metrome defaults to `q = 120` or 120
 > quarter notes per minute.
 Pretty sane if you ask me.

 ### Relative Tempo Changes